Please visit the* marathon registration page* and select the red “Am I Registered?” button to verify your entry to CIM.

 Is there a time limit to complete the marathon?

 Yes.
-The marathon course route re-opens at a 6-hour finish time (13:44 minutes/mile pace).
-The finish line closes shortly after 1:00pm.
+The Start Line closes at 7:30am sharp and the marathon course route re-opens at a 6-hour finish pace (13:44 minutes/mile pace).
+The finish line closes at 1:30pm SHARP.

-If you are unable to finish within the 6-hour window, there will be a sag bus that will take you to the finish line.
-If you choose not to take the sag bus and you fall behind the CHP sweep vehicle, you must proceed on the road shoulders or sidewalks, and you are subject to pedestrian traffic laws of the City or the County of Sacramento.
-No race services (fluid stations, mile splits, traffic controls) will be available on the course for runners progressing slower than the 13:44 minute/mile pace.
-Race management will attempt to provide, but cannot guarantee, race medals, finish times, and refreshments to runners finishing after 6 hours.
+If you are unable to finish within the 6-hour pace window, there will be buses that will transport you to the finish line.
+If you choose not to take the buses and you fall behind the CHP sweep vehicle, you must proceed on the road shoulders or sidewalks, and you are subject to pedestrian traffic laws of the City or the County of Sacramento.
+No race services (fluid stations, medical services, mile splits, traffic control, etc.) or finish services (race medals, finish times, recovery and finisher items, medical services, etc.) can be guaranteed for runners after the 6 hour pace cutoffs.

 Does the CIM have start corrals?